adamkemberling/csap_studies/seamap_analyses/README.md

 ## Reproductive Analyses

-Final nalyses added to the manuscript can be found here:
+Final analyses added to the manuscript can be found here:

   - `seamap_analyses/reproductive_analyses/R/egg_models_2.Rmd`